uxlfoundation/oneAPI-spec/source/elements/oneMKL/source/domains/spblas/operations/spsv.rst

       ``temp_buffer_size`` bytes.
 If it is a buffer, its lifetime is extended until the :ref:`spsv descriptor<onemkl_sparse_spsv_descr>` is released.
 If it is a USM pointer, it must not be free'd until ``spsv`` has completed.
-      The data must be accessible on the device.
+      The data must be accessible on the device and the address aligned on the size of the handles' data type.

    dependencies
       List of events to depend on before starting asynchronous tasks that access